 I can’t end this post without addressing something that seems to hold SO many people back from visiting the city.

-I have heard from family members, friends, people in the media (news, etc.) that Mexico City is dangerous, not safe for visitors, and many more scary stories.
+I have heard from family members, friends, people in the media (news, etc.) many different reasons not to visit Mexico in general, that Mexico City is dangerous, not safe for visitors, and many more scary stories.

 And it’s true.